 Interest charge calculation

-Know that with some banks, changes to your account will be depicted in different sections.
-Oftentimes, a shift in the annual fee or your interest rate may be found in an “Account Changes Notification” section rather than here.
+With some banks, changes to your account are depicted in different sections.Often, a shift in the annual fee or your interest rate may be found in an “Account Changes Notification” section rather than here.
 Your credit issuer is required by law to inform you of all of these changes, but it may take some extra scouring of the document to find it.

 How long should you keep credit card statements?

-Most experts recommend that you keep paper credit card statements for 60 days.
-That’s the typical window that most credit card companies give customers to report errors on their statements, though some offer longer periods.
-Most credit card companies offer paperless statements now, which arrive as emails.
-If that’s how you choose to receive your statements, it’s a good idea to bookmark those emails or save them to a special folder.
-You can usually access past statements in your online credit card account, too.
+Most experts recommend keeping paper credit card statements for 60 days.
+That’s the typical window most credit card companies give customers to report errors on their statements, though some offer longer periods.
+However, it might be more advantageous to go paperless instead.